iamslash/TIL/java/java_design_pattern.md

 ## Behavioral

 ### Acyclic Visitor

+* Allow new functions to be added to existing class hierarchies without affecting those hierarchies, and without creating the troublesome dependency cycles that are inherent to the GoF Visitor Pattern.

 ### Bytecode

+* Allows encoding behavior as instructions for a virtual machine.

 ### Caching

+* The caching pattern avoids expensive re-acquisition of resources by not releasing them immediately after use.
+The resources retain their identity, are kept in some fast-access storage, and are re-used to avoid having to acquire them again.

 ### [Chain of responsibility](chainofresp/chainofresp.md)

+* Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

 ### Circuit Breaker

+* Handle costly remote service calls in such a way that the failure of a single service/component cannot bring the whole application down, and we can reconnect to the service as soon as possible.

 ### [Command](command/command.md)

+* Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ### Data Locality

+* Accelerate memory access by arranging data to take advantage of CPU caching.

 ### Dirty Flag

+* To avoid expensive re-acquisition of resources.
+The resources retain their identity, are kept in some fast-access storage, and are re-used to avoid having to acquire them again.

 ### Double Buffer

+* Double buffering is a term used to describe a device that has two buffers.
+The usage of multiple buffers increases the overall throughput of a device and helps prevents bottlenecks.
+This example shows using double buffer pattern on graphics.
+It is used to show one image or frame while a separate frame is being buffered to be shown next.
+This method makes animations and games look more realistic than the same done in a single buffer mode.

 ### Extension objects

+* Anticipate that an object’s interface needs to be extended in the future.
+  Additional interfaces are defined by extension objects.

 ### Feature Toggle
 ### Game Loop
 ### Intercepting Filter